-The Atlanta REALTORS® (ARA), the largest association of its kind in Georgia, released its December 2018 Market Brief on residential housing statistics in metro-Atlanta.
-The Market Brief, compiled by First Multiple Listing Service (FMLS), provides the only regionally focused synopsis of monthly sales and home prices for single family residential properties.
+The December 2021 Market Brief, compiled by First Multiple Listing Service (FMLS), provides a regionally focused synopsis of monthly sales and home prices for residential properties in Metro Atlanta.
 This summary covers 11 counties: Cherokee, Clayton, Cobb, DeKalb, Douglas, Fayette, Forsyth, Fulton, Gwinnett, Paulding and Rockdale.

-Price: Average and median sales prices continue to gain traction and outpace 2017’s figures, with positive gains.
-The median sales price in December was $268,000, an increase of 7.6% from last December.
-The average sales price was $328,000, up 7.5% from the previous year.
+Price: Average and median sales prices continue to outpace 2020’s figures, with positive gains.
+The median sales price in December was $378,000, an increase of 21.9% from last December.
+The average sales price was $447,000, up 19.2% from the previous year.

 The data in this report was compiled by First Multiple Listing Service (FMLS).
 For more information on details of this month’s report, please contact the Association at 404.250.0051.